 At UFC Vegas 71, he did a good job of thwarting Merab Dvalishvili’s wrestling advances over the first few rounds, however, “The Machine’s” relentless pace had an effect and he was able to take the final two rounds in a highly competitive fight.
 It will be interesting to see where Yan, a former bantamweight champion, goes next after this latest setback.

-Despite his recent setbacks to TJ Dillashaw and Petr Yan, Cory Sandhagen is still one of the most dangerous fighters in the division.
-He showed that once again at UFC Vegas 61 when he sliced open rising star Yadong Song with an elbow, and eventually got a fourth-round TKO from a doctor stoppage.
+Despite his recent setbacks to TJ Dillashaw and Petr Yan, Cory Sandhagen is still was of the most dangerous fighters in the division.
+He showed that again at UFC Vegas 61 when he sliced open rising star Yadong Song with an elbow and eventually got a fourth-round TKO from a doctor stoppage.